Matchstic/libwidgetinfo/README.md

 ### Layout

-Anything running inside the process hosting a `WKWebViw` is in `lib`.
+Anything running inside the process hosting a `WKWebView` is in `lib`.

 TypeScript API lives in `lib/middleware`.